BranchMetrics/Branch-Monster-Factory-Example-Android-Instant-Apps/README.md

-Branchster-Android (Instant App Enabbled)
+Branchster-Android (Instant App Enabled)
 ==================
 ## Introduction

-This is a replica of [Branch Monster factory](https://github.com/BranchMetrics/Branch-Example-Deep-Linking-Branchster-Android) project with instant app support.
-This shows how easy it is to add Branch SDK to your Instant app supported Android app
+This is a replica of [Branch Monster Factory](https://github.com/BranchMetrics/Branch-Example-Deep-Linking-Branchster-Android) project with Android Instant App support.
+This shows how easy it is to add Branch SDK to your Instant App supported Android app

 ### Integrate Branch SDK

-1. Create your application class (in your main Library project) and add the below code in your Application class's oncreate() method
+1. Create your application class (in your main Library project) and add the below code in your Application class's onCreate() method
 ```
     public void onCreate() {
             super.onCreate();